abhinpai/pai-portfolio/docs/javascript/modules/m7_classes.md

 Sometime we may required to bind a method to a class to access class fields.
 Its depends on the context of call

+This is the least elegant solution, but it works.

+Drawbacks include having to keep track of which methods use this and need to be bound, or ensuring every method is bound, remembering to `.bind` new methods as they are added, and removing `.bind` statements for methods that are removed

 ```js
 class Select {
   constructor(value) {